ISAITB/docs-tdl/source/testsuite/index.rst

 The key point to note is the reference to the "configuredValue" parameter in ``$sender{receiver}{configuredValue}``.
 To be able to do this the following has happened:

 1. The sender SUT actor defined an endpoint named "expectedConfig".
-2. The receiver simulated actor, due to its presence in a messaging transaction (see the ``btxn`` element), was called during the test session' initiation phase.
+2. The receiver simulated actor, due to its presence in a messaging transaction (see the ``btxn`` element), was included in the ``initiate`` call to the messaging service listening at ``$DOMAIN{messagingServiceAddress}``.
-3. The receiver responded by providing a configuration for endpoint "expectedConfig" with a parameter named "configuredValue".
+3. The service responded by providing a configuration for endpoint "expectedConfig" with a parameter named "configuredValue".
 4. The returned configuration was matched to the sender's "expectedConfig" endpoint and copied under the sender actor for this endpoint.
 5. The returned parameter can now be referenced as ``$sender{receiver}{configuredValue}`` (i.e. ``$SUT_ACTOR_ID{SIMULATED_ACTOR_ID}{PARAMETER_NAME}``).